-For the last couple of weeks, I’ve been reasoning (again I would say) on the role of HR.
+For the last couple of weeks, I’ve been reasoning (again I would say) on the role and (human) future of HR.
 I’ve been especially challenged by the idea that “HR is a job for losers“.
 I have tried to understand where we can still make the difference, which around (re)taking ownership of the relationship between the “work” and the way the organisation uses it.

 I think I’ve now come to an (initial) conclusion, and this is probably going to be the area in which I will be reasoning most in the future.
 I genuinely think some part of our profession has moved in the wrong direction in the past two decades, chasing a path that has derailed us from the real objective of our job.
 And in a moment where technology becomes even more present, we must take an entirely new different approach.

 I know I’m not the first using this concept.
 The first article I could trace on The Human Future of HR dated back to 2012 and was focused on Diversity.
 But it is in last months that I’ve heard this concept coming back.
 Up to today, when even Josh Bersin has published an article titled: The New Role Of CHRO: Making Work More Human.
 The challenge, however, is not (just) reshaping some aspects of our role, but challenge the way we see ourselves within our organisation.

 The challenges to overcome for a Human Future of HR

 When reasoning with colleagues and peers, I see three challenges in the way we operate.